SeLite/SeLite.github.io/DocumentationStandard.md

 # Headers IDs must be the same as their text
 Don't use [Kramdown-specific header IDs](http://kramdown.gettalong.org/syntax.html#specifying-a-header-id), since they don't work in Markdown Viewer in Firefox..

-# Generating raw links
+# Raw content from GitHub
 GitHub doesn't serve raw versions of most file types with their MIME, except for images.
-So we use [htmlpreview.github.io](http://htmlpreview.github.io) for `.html` files.
-For any other files, e.g. `.xml, .xsl` or `.js`, use [rawgit.com](http://rawgit.com).

-In detail: Use _htmlpreview.github.io_ rather than _rawgit.com_ for `.html`, because if you pass a generic Github URL (rather than a commit hash or a tag), _htmlpreview.github.io_ fetches the latest commit of that file.
-Therefore we don't have to update those _htmlpreview.github.io_ links.
-However, production _cdn.rawgit.com_ caches the files.
-If you change e.g. `component's-name/src/chrome/content/reference.xml` or `extension-sequencer/src/chrome/content/selenese_reference_to_html.xsl`, then update its _cdn.rawgit.com_ URLs to use the new commit hash or tag.
+ * Use [htmlpreview.github.io](http://htmlpreview.github.io) only for displaying `.html` files (but not for processing them programatically).
+It fetches the latest commit of that file.
+Therefore you don't have to update those links (unless you move the file).

-## Updating links to cdn.rawgit.com
+ * For any other files (e.g. `.xml, .xsl` or `.js`), and for processing `.html` files programatically, use [rawgit.com](http://rawgit.com)
+   * only development only use _https://rawgit.com_ -based URLs.
+They fetch the latest commit.
+   * in production use _https://cdn.rawgit.com_ -based URLs.
+They are cached.
+Hence (re)generate a unique link for the commit you need.
+See below.
+Then update any existing links.
+ * Don't use _raw.githubusercontent.com_, because it doesn't serve the right MIME type (SEC7112 - `'blocked due to mime type mismatch'`).

+## Generating _cdn.rawgit.com_-based URLs
 The most difficult part is to locate the 'Raw' link (on GitHub) for a chosen commit.

  * Locating by commit first: Navigate to [github.com/selite/selite](https://github.com/selite/selite) > 'latest commit XYZ...' link near middle top > 'Browse files' button near the right top > locate the file > 'Raw' button.